roelofsw/roelofsw.github.io/_posts/2015-03-22-raspberry-pi-for-fun-and-savings.md

 ---

 I will be posting a series of entries on this topic, covering a number of items like security (login credentials, running a VPN, etc), accessibility issues (commandline and web based services) and self hosted services (in areas like general productivity and software development).
 Initially, my focus will be on security and productivity, more than sharing or hosting things for other people to see.
-However, but the latter is certainly possible without compromising the first too much.
+However, the latter is certainly possible without compromising the former too much.

 Hopefully, it will inspire others to do the same (once they see that it's actually not hard), and I hope to add some value by automating some processes, or making services easier to deploy.